 In 1892 another group called the New York Society of the Sons of the Revolution is said to have also held its’ own Flag Day observance.
 This pattern of state or local governments adopting some form of recognition for June 14th would continue until the official proclamation of the holiday later on.

 The First Call For An Official Flag Day?

 Some sources report that the first historically recognized call for an official Flag Day observance happened in 1861 when a newspaper editor named Charles Dudley Warner penned an editorial lobbying for a “Constitution Day” as well as a national Flag Day.

 Recognizing The United States Flag: Disputed Claims Over The First Flag Day

-History seems to be a bit murky on the subject of the first “official” flag day; many claims have been made but it should be pointed out the Flag Day wasn’t really a concept until about 100 years after the creation of the flag itself.
+History seems to be a bit murky on the subject of the first “official” flag day.
+Many claims have been made but it should be pointed out that Flag Day wasn’t really a concept until about 100 years after the creation of the flag itself.